zhannamatuzak/six-scoops-ice-cream/README.md

 ## Acknowledgements

-I am very thankful to my menotor [Iuliia Konovalova](https://github.com/IuliiaKonovalova/madlib_with_python) for her sessions.
+I am very thankful to my mentor [Iuliia Konovalova](https://github.com/IuliiaKonovalova/madlib_with_python) for her sessions.
-Also, a big Thanks for support to the students who are with me in the same cohort and [Kay](https://github.com/Kathrin-ddggxh) who hosts our stand up meetings.
+Also, a big Thanks for support to the students who are with me in the same cohort and [Kay](https://github.com/Kathrin-ddggxh) who hosts our stand-up meetings.